Charystag/video_tutorial/docs/README.md

 An example of the configuration with the single file for commands and descriptions is available [here](/tests_commands/commands_and_descriptions.txt)

+> :bulb: To test this file you can run : `./video.sh commands_file`

 ## Commands and descriptions splitted in two files

 The user can input the commands and descriptions in two distincts files that will take the